This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What will happen:

-- A CT scan, MRI, or ultrasound may be used to guide your caregiver during your biopsy.
+- A CT scan, MRI, or ultrasound may be used to guide your healthcare provider during your biopsy.
 In some cases, a special scope may be put through a small incision in your abdomen.
 The scope is a long tube with a light and camera on the end.
 A long biopsy needle will then be inserted through your skin, or scope, and into your adrenal gland.
-Your caregiver may need to insert the needle more than once to get enough tissue for testing.
-The needle and scope will be removed once your caregiver has a large enough tissue sample for testing.
+Your healthcare provider may need to insert the needle more than once to get enough tissue for testing.
+The needle and scope will be removed once your healthcare provider has a large enough tissue sample for testing.

 After your procedure: